aws-samples/aws-batch-comp-infrastructure-sample/README.md

  Set the Desired Capacity and Maximum Capacity to 2 (or however many instances you need).
  When you are finished you experiment, please set these values back to 0.

+Please allow 2-3 minutes for the instances to boot up and register with the cluster

 You will incur costs for the time the machines are running.

-Do not forget to spin down the cluster when it is not in use.
+__Do not forget to spin down the cluster when it is not in use!!!__
 ### run_example.py

 We have prepared a Python script that will give an example of how these solver containers will be run.